markstringer-dti/markstringer-dti.github.io/CHAPTER_ESCAPE.md

 You're looking for a way of prioritising the things that the software currently does and the things that the software could do.
 And you want this based on actual value to the users (fruit) rather than superficial appeal to the internal sponsors and funders of a project (flowers).
+This is the start of constructing the "virtuous" value stream that we talked about in [Chapter Streams]

-Once you've found something that users want that you think your software can provide you will have made substantial progress.
+Once you've found something that users want, especially if it's something that your software can provide, you will have made substantial progress.
 You will have moved a long way down the road of moving a project from impossible, to possible.
 But by doing that you've also made the problem a lot more complicated.
 By trying to get software out into the real world, you will probably have had people jump out from behind trees.
 They will have told you that you're not allowed to put software out into the real world.
 These people are now on the list of people that you have to please.
 By putting working software in front of users, if you're lucky, you'll have created demand and expectation.
 Now it's obvious to you that you need to satisfy some of these demands and expectations if this project is going to be a success.

-But at the same time, what about the people who got this project funded?
+What about the people who got this project funded?
 And what about the people who actually funded it?

 All of a sudden, they're not as in control of the project as they were, the project has been let out into the wild world.
-It isn't just their baby any more.
+It isn't just their baby anymore.
 People may not react to this well.
-It may feel that you've deliberately pushed you and your team into a storm, when they could have stayed in calmer waters.
-Because that is exactly what you've done.
-This may feel like a very stupid thing to do, so it's important to remember why you've done it.
+It may feel that you've deliberately pushed you and your team and a project into a storm, when they could have stayed in calmer waters.
+Well, yes, that is exactly what you've done.
+This may feel a bit stupid, so it's important to remember why you've done it.
 You've done it because staying "safe" not being changed won't get you where you, your team and your project need to be.

-What's important as you move through these difficult waters, is to keep pointed in the direction that you need to be travelling.
-You need to keep pushing the working software in the direction of the real world, real users and real data.
+What's important as you move through these difficult waters, is to keep pointed and keep pushing in the right direction.
+You need to keep pushing the working software towards the real world, real users and real data.
 If what you're doing is adding functionality to the software that can then be tested with users, then good, you're going in the right direction.
 If what you're doing is making the software fit better with non-functional requirements, that's moving in the right direction.
-If what you're doing is moving the software nearer to live with live data and being used by real users, then you're starting to make this project look possible.
+If what you're doing is moving the software nearer to going live with live data and being used by real users, then you're starting to make this project look possible.

-Moving from working with dummy data to working with real data.
-All the time getting you're getting feedback from users and stakeholders.
-And when people jump out from behind trees and tell you that you can't do what you're doing, you're ready for them.